On Cremona Transformations of P^3 which factorize in a minimal form: Associated Cremona transformations and Main Results

 \begin{proof}

-On one side it is clear $C$ does not admit 3-secant lines, since by projecting $C$ from one of its points we get a quartic curve with geometric genus 1, then a smooth quartic.
-On the other side, in the three possibilities for the curve $f(C)$ there is always $(-1)$ curves in $S$ which are 2-secant to $C$.
+By projecting $C$ from one of its points we get a quartic curve with geometric genus 1, then a smooth quartic.
+Hence $C$ does not admit 3-secant lines.
+On the other hand, by using that $f(C)$ satisfies (a), (b) or (c), we conclude there are $(-1)$ curves in $S$ which are 2-secant to $C$. \end{proof}